Factbox: Kobe Steel's data fabrication leaves 'Made-in-Japan' champions scrambling

 Japanese industry ministry officials said Kobe Steel materials were used in some defense equipment made by Kawasaki Heavy.

-Central Japan Railway Company (JR Tokai) (9022.T), which operates the Shinkansen bullet train line between Tokyo and Osaka, said Kobe Steel’s products were used in some of its Shinkansen’s train trucks - the undercarriage of the train.
-The products were tested for safety before they were used, a spokesman said.
+Central Japan Railway Company (JR Tokai) (9022.T), which operates the bullet train line between Tokyo and Osaka, said falsely certified products from Kobe Steel were used in some train undercarriages.
+The products do not pose a safety risk and will be replaced.

+West Japan Railway (9021.T) said it has affected parts from Kobe Steel that were falsely certified and will seek compensation from the steelmaker.

+Fukushima nuclear operator Tokyo Electric Power (9501.T) (Tepco) said on Oct.
+13 it had taken delivery of pipes from Kobe Steel that were not checked properly.
+The pipes were delivered to its Fukushima Daini station, located near the destroyed Fukushima Daiichi plant, but have not been used, Tepco said.
+Tepco was checking all its facilities.

-Reporting by Sam Nussey and Yuka Obayashi; Editing by Shri Navaratnam and Susan Fenton
+Reporting by Sam Nussey, Yuka Obayashi, Osamu Tsukimori; Editing by Shri Navaratnam